sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 IMAGE

 I thought it might be OK to remove the type from a constant, making it untyped.
-That doesn’t always work, though.
-Here the client’s variable x gets the default type of int, so the assignment to y doesn’t compile with the new definition of C.
+That doesn't always work, though.
+Here the client’s variable x gets the default type of int, so the assignment to y doesn't compile with the new definition of C.

 You can’t change a constant’s value either, because a client could use the constant to dimension an array.
 That changes the type, which could cause the client code to break.
 Here the left and right hands of the client’s assignment statement have the same type when C is 1, but different types when C is 2.